ronjj/GetMeHome/README.md

 To make it easier to get home on school breaks, I developed GetMeHome, a fullstack iOS project that aggregates trip information across MegaBus, FlixBus, and OurBus.
 Users enter in a travel date, departure city, and destination city and are returned a list of trips from each service sorted in increasing order of price.
 Users can further refine their search by selecting the earliest departure time, latest arrival time, or neither.

-- Locations: New York City, Ithaca, Syracuse, Syracuse Airport
+- Current Locations: New York City, Ithaca, Syracuse, Syracuse Airport, Newark
 - A sample response can be found in the file sample_response.json

 **Backend**: